"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason's story shows both the power and the trap of this drive.
 The power: he's built more than most people dream of.
 The trap: the scoreboard never stops updating, and there's always another number to chase.

-So here's the question: If your sense of worth is tied to achievement, what happens when you can't achieve anymore?
+So here's the question worth sitting with: If your sense of worth is tied to achievement, what happens when you can't achieve anymore?

 Disclaimer: This analysis of Jason Calacanis's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.